drguptavivek/central-backend/README.md

 > **The `master` branch of this repository reflects ongoing development for the next version of ODK Central.** It may or may not be in sync with the `master` branch of the `central-frontend` repository.
 For the latest stable version, see the [release tags](https://github.com/getodk/central-backend/releases).

+## Fork notes (vg-work)

+This repository is a fork of `getodk/central-backend` used for VG-specific app user authentication and session control features.
+Customizations are kept modular to make rebasing onto upstream `master` easier.

+Key customizations:

+- App user auth endpoints with short-lived bearer tokens (no long-lived tokens in list/create responses).
+- App user session TTL and session cap stored in `vg_settings`.
+- Login attempt tracking with rate limiting and lockouts.
+- App user activation/revocation and password reset/change flows.
+- VG-specific tables and settings prefixed with `vg_*`.

+See:

+- [`docs/vg_api.md`](docs/vg_api.md) for API behavior details.
+- [`docs/vg_core_server_edits.md`](docs/vg_core_server_edits.md) for any edits to upstream core files.

 ## Contributing

 We need your help to make this project as useful as possible!
 Please see the [Contribution Guide](https://github.com/getodk/central-backend/blob/master/CONTRIBUTING.md) for detailed information on discussion forums, project policies, code guidelines, and an overview of the software architecture.